-Miznon by Eyal Shani is originally a Tel-Avivian concept: sliced up pita-like buns, oven-baked (served as a whole) cauliflowers, the occasional hummus or tomato sauce and – as they call it – one intimate food moment or another are spiced up by a loaded atmosphere consisting of the multilingual babble of voices, the sizzling noises that go along great with the oriental rhythms and the good mood of the employees that from time to time start singing along with the music.
-Without trying hard, the place manages to make you feel like you’re right inside the heart of a summer party.
+Miznon by Eyal Shani is originally a Tel-Avivian concept: sliced up pita-buns, oven-baked (served as a whole) cauliflowers, the occasional hummus or tomato sauce and – as they call it – one intimate food moment or another are spiced up by a loaded atmosphere consisting of the multilingual babble of voices, the sizzling noises that go along great with the oriental rhythms and the good mood of the employees that from time to time start singing along with the music.
+Without trying hard, the place manages to make you feel like you’re right inside the heart of a summer party, even on wintertime-afternoon.

-The interior of the place is ornamented with the to-be-processed vegetables themselves that request some protagonism as colourful sparks within the place and give you the feels for the delicious food that’s about to arrive.
-You might have guessed it: this is really the place to get warmed up in these unwelcoming winter days.
+The interior of the place is ornamented with the to-be-processed vegetables themselves that request some protagonism as colourful sparks within the place are taking care of giving you the feels for the food that’s about to arrive.
+You might have guessed it: this really is the place to get warmed up in these unwelcoming winter days.
 L’haim!